Syrian baby among casualties on second day of Turkish offensive - MIA

-Istanbul/Beirut, 10 October 2019 (dpa/MIA) – Four people were killed and 70 wounded when mortar fire from Syrian Kurdish militia hit two Turkish border cities on the second day of an offensive in north-eastern Syria.
+Istanbul/Beirut, 11 October 2019 (dpa/MIA) – Four people were killed and 70 others wounded when mortar fire from Syrian Kurdish militia hit two Turkish border cities on the second day of an offensive in north-eastern Syria.

-A nine-month-old Syrian baby and a civil servant were killed, while 46 people were injured following “rocket and mortar” attacks in Sanliurfa’s Akcakale and Ceylanpinar districts, the regional governor said, in the first official confirmation of casualties on the Turkish side.
+A 9-month-old Syrian baby and a civil servant were killed, while 46 people were injured following “rocket and mortar” attacks in Sanliurfa’s Akcakale and Ceylanpinar districts, the regional governor said, the first confirmation of casualties on the Turkish side.

-Cross-border fire killed three others in the city of Mardin’s Nusaybin district, some 200 kilometres to the east of Sanliurfa, according to an official statement.
+Cross-border fire killed three others in the city of Mardin’s Nusaybin district, some 200 kilometers to the east of Sanliurfa, according to an official statement.

 Ankara has been criticized by Western allies, with the EU calling on Ankara to stop the offensive.